openlibhums/memory-alpha/content/support/email-and-reminders/email-template-variables-placeholder.md

 - editor, an Account object.
 - review_assignment, a ReviewAssignment object.
 - review_url, a reversed URL with FQDN.
-- article_details, a string with article and review information in it inc. Title, due date etc.
+- article_details, a string with article and review information in it, inc. Title, due date etc.

 ## Objects

 Listed here is a non-exhaustive list of the objects that you may have access to in an email template.

 KEY